Searching for a rural small business opportunity?

 They had no idea how to support themselves; literally, no idea at all.

 They spent the first month or so on the hunt.
-That is, they did a practical search to hopefully find a niche that they would like to invest in.
+That is, they did a practical search to hopefully find a niche that they would like to invest their small amount of funds in.
 They were determined to find the right rural small business.

 They visited the U of Illinois School of Agriculture picking the minds of professors for non-traditional farming ideas.